se-edu/addressbook-level3/docs/SettingUp.md

    <div markdown="span" class="alert alert-primary">:bulb: **Tip:**

-   Optionally, you can follow the guide [_[se-edu/guides] Using Checkstyle_](https://se-education.org/guides/tutorials/checkstyle.html) to find how to use the CheckStyle within IDEA e.g., to report problems _as_ you write code.
+   Optionally, follow the guide [_[se-edu/guides] Using Checkstyle_](https://se-education.org/guides/tutorials/checkstyle.html) to learn how to use Checkstyle in IDEA, for example to report problems _as_ you write code.
    </div>

 1. **Set up CI**